Mahin-AET/citrus-leaf-disease-detection/README.md

 Citrus production in Sylhet, Bangladesh is affected by both Huanglongbing (HLB) and zinc deficiency.
 These two conditions often exhibit visually similar symptoms on leaves, making manual diagnosis difficult for farmers.
 Misidentification can lead to incorrect treatment decisions and reduced crop yield.

+## Objectives
-This project proposes a deep learning-based approach to automatically classify citrus leaves into Healthy, HLB, and Zinc Deficiency categories using field-collected data.
+- to automatically differentiate citrus leaves into Healthy, HLB, and Zinc Deficiency categories using field-collected data.
+- to benchmark a recent transformer-based detector (DEIM D-FINE DETRn) against YOLOv8n.

 ---